 Handling and disposing of asbestos

 It is important to note that if you do not have sufficient training and experience, you should not attempt to remove asbestos yourself.
 It may be natural to want to get this potentially dangerous material out of your property as soon as possible – but rushing and doing things incorrectly is one of the worst things you can do.

 You must get advice and guidance from asbestos professionals.
 They will be able to do the actual handling and removal of asbestos for you.
 Doing anything else can be very dangerous.
 If for any reason, you do need to urgently handle asbestos, or if you are considered that asbestos has been disturbed or damaged, it is recommended that you dampen the material with water – this can stop fibres from becoming airborne

-At Crucial Environmental, we have extensive experience working with asbestos, carrying surveys, removals and much more.
+At Crucial Environmental, we have extensive experience working with asbestos, carrying surveys, domestic and commercial asbestos removals and much more.
 If you have any questions regarding asbestos, or if you need to have asbestos removed from your property, please don’t hesitate to get in contact with our friendly and knowledgeable team today.